vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 [block:callout]

-  "body": "When a new feed is configured, its queue contains whatever orders are changed right after the setup is complete.
-If the feed is reconfigured, events from the former queue will remain in the feed until they are committed or until the retention period expires."
+ >ℹ️ When a new feed is configured, its queue contains whatever orders are changed right after the setup is complete.
+If the feed is reconfigured, events from the former queue will remain in the feed until they are committed or until the retention period expires.
 }
 [/block]
 > ❗ If the feed doesn't receive any new events in its queue during the time set in `messageRetentionPeriodInSeconds`, your configuration will be removed, and you will have to reconfigure it with the [Feed configuration API call](https://developers.vtex.com/docs/api-reference/orders-api#get-/api/orders/feed/config) to continue using the feed.
 Therefore, it's important to be mindful of the filter configuration you are using.
 You can check it any time using the [Get feed configuration](https://developers.vtex.com/docs/api-reference/orders-api#get-/api/orders/feed/config) endpoint.